 Bundle branch block is a type of conduction abnormality characterized by wide QRS complexes following P waves.
 They are due to a conduction delay in the left or right bundle.
 The bundles are the normal conduction pathways for an impulse going through the ventricles.
 Since there are two bundles, there are two main bundle branch blocks, the right bundle branch block (RBBB) and the left bundle branch block (LBBB).
 Both have wide QRS complexes.
 A classic RBBB has an rSR’ pattern in lead V1 and an rS pattern in lead V6.
 The QRS complexes in an LBBB are typically down going in lead V1, and upright in leads 1, aVL, V5, and V6.

 What Are ECG Leads?

 Understanding how ECG leads work is essential when learning how to read an ECG.
-An ECG consists of several leads, which are electrodes placed on the body to measure the electrical activity of the heart.
+Leads are simply a graph of the electrical activity of the heart.
+They are recorded through electrodes that are placed on the body.
 Each lead provides important information about the heart’s electrical activity.
 In this article, we will discuss the different types of ECG leads and how they are used to diagnose and monitor heart conditions.

 Standard 12-Lead ECG

 An ECG is recorded using multiple electrodes placed on the chest or limbs.
 These electrodes record different electrical signals from different parts of the heart and are known as leads.

 The standard 12-lead ECG consists of 12 different leads that provide information about different parts of the heart.
 Essentially, it is like looking at the heart from 12 different points of view.
 It can provide information about both electrical activity and structural abnormalities in the heart.